GabeScott/standard-works-vault/General Conference/1985 October - The Gospel of Love.md

 The final verse of the hymn that we mentioned in the beginning goes like this:

-Then in a moment to my view
+>Then in a moment to my view

-The stranger started from disguise;
+>The stranger started from disguise;

-The tokens in his hands I knew;
+>The tokens in his hands I knew;

-The Savior stood before my eyes.
+>The Savior stood before my eyes.
+>

-He spake, and my poor name he named,
+>He spake, and my poor name he named,

-“Of me thou hast not been ashamed;
+>“Of me thou hast not been ashamed.

-These deeds shall thy memorial be,
+>These deeds shall thy memorial be;

-Fear not, thou didst them unto me.”
+>Fear not, thou didst them unto me.”
+>

 By way of testimony, I wish to express my love for my Father in Heaven, for his son Jesus Christ, for each one of you wherever you are, and for these my brethren and associates of the General Authorities.
 In the name of Jesus Christ, amen.